iCliniq Logo

 How Is Valvular Heart Disease Treated?

-The treatment of valvular heart disease or any other cardiovascular disease generally depends on the severity of the condition.
-Therefore, there are choices of both noninvasive as well as invasive approaches today.
+Treating valvular heart disease or any other cardiovascular disease generally depends on the severity of the condition.
+Therefore, today, there are choices of both noninvasive and invasive approaches.
 Considering the clinical manifestations and the results of the diagnostic tools, the healthcare provider will discuss the preferred treatment modality with the patient and family.

 Below are several of the treatment modalities for valvular heart disease.